Butler Trail at Lady Bird Lake: Natural Resource & Management

 The site was evaluated with geographic data analysis, detailed field evaluation, and other data:

 • Tree data included a new tree inventory of over 6,000 trees and the use of City data for an additional 1400 trees, detailed arborist tree care, and risk evaluation for all trees along the Trail and in high public use areas.
-Data taken for each tree was consistent with the City of Austin standards, including species, diameter, and information about the tree’s condition.
+Data for each tree was consistent with the City of Austin standards, including species, diameter, and information about the tree’s condition.

 • Invasive species data included over 1,200 points tracking species, size of the invasion, and percent cover.
 Soil disturbance and erosion data included 280 points tracking the type of disturbance, size, and likely cause.